 Activity: Panga (zodiac) ride and/or snorkeling.

-A visit to Mangle Point takes tourists on a panga (zodiac) ride into a small inlet looking for wildlife, and is also a great location for snorkeling.
+A visit to Fernandina's Mangle Point takes tourists on a panga (zodiac) ride into a small inlet looking for wildlife, and is also a great location for snorkeling.
 This coastline is a popular nesting area for both Flightless Cormorants and Galapagos Penguins, giving snorkelers an opportunity to see them underwater.
-Snorkelers should also keep an eye out for Marine iguanas, Galapagos sea lions, Green sea turtles, rays, sharks, sea horses and colorful reef fish.
+Snorkelers should also keep an eye out for Marine iguanas, Galapagos sea lions, Green sea turtles, rays, sharks, sea horses, and colorful reef fish.

 Landing Type: No Landing.